nekop/openshift-sandbox/docs/command-cheatsheet.md

-# OpenShift Enterprise command cheat sheet
+# OpenShift command cheat sheet

 This is command cheat sheet for OpenShift Container Platform.